-A promising option in targeting CML LSCs is to disrupt the connection between these cells and the BMM to make them more sensitized to conventional therapy.
-Since the presence of CXCR4-CXCL12 axis enhances proliferation and survival of CML cells by upregulation of different signaling pathways such as extracellular signal-regulated protein kinases 1 and 2 (ERK1/2), AKT, Janus kinase/STAT(JAK/STAT), interrupting this axis may dwindle the protective role of the BMM[77,78].
-It has been reported using plerixafor (AMD31000), a CXCR4 antagonist, in combination with different generations of TKIs failed to reduce residual disease burden[79].
-However, another experiment has been proved potent role of BKT140, another antagonist of CXCR4, in declining the growth of leukemic cells both in vitro and in vivo[77].
+A promising option in targeting CML LSCs is to disrupt the connection between these cells and the BMM, making them more sensitized to conventional therapy.
+Since the presence of CXCR4-CXCL12 axis enhances proliferation and survival of CML cells by upregulation of different signaling pathways, such as extracellular signal-regulated protein kinases 1 and 2, AKT, and Janus kinase (JAK)/STAT, interrupting this axis may dwindle the protective role of the BMM[77,78].
+It has been reported that plerixafor (AMD31000), a CXCR4 antagonist, in combination with different generations of TKIs failed to reduce residual disease burden[79].
+However, another experiment proved the potent role of BKT140, another antagonist of CXCR4, in declining the growth of leukemic cells both in vitro and in vivo[77].

 IL-1RAP is a good marker for targeting CML LSCs in a selective manner due to its specific expression on CML LSCs.
-It has been reported using an antibody against IL-1RAP potentially targets CML LSCs while normal stem cells remain untouched[80].
+It was reported using an antibody against IL-1RAP that IL-1RAP potentially targets CML LSCs while normal stem cells remain untouched[80].
 This killing effect was increased when TKIs were used in combination[80].
-However, limitation of therapeutic antibodies, lead to the introduction of IL1RAP CAR T cell which is a prominent approach in dealing with resistant CML LSCs[81].
+However, the limitation of therapeutic antibodies led to the introduction of IL1RAP CAR T cell, which is a prominent approach in dealing with resistant CML LSCs[81].

 As mentioned above, secretion of some cytokines via autocrine or paracrine mechanisms helps CML LSC to escape from the immune system.
-These cytokines proceed through activations of JAK, which may activate in a P210BCRABL1 independent fashion.
-So, applying ruxolitinib, a JAK inhibitor, might help upregulation of MHC-Ⅱ expression in CML LSCs and increases their immunogenicity for the detection and targeting by the immune system[25,82].
+These cytokines proceed through activation of JAK, which may activate in a P210BCRABL1 independent fashion.
+So, applying ruxolitinib, a JAK inhibitor, might help upregulate MHC-II expression in CML LSCs and increase their immunogenicity for the detection and targeting by the immune system[25,82].

 While targeting AML LSCs as leukemia-initiating cells may guarantee duration of the remission, eradication of these cells seems difficult because of their heterogeneity.
-In targeting AML LSC, we have a vast variety of options considering cell cycle, surface markers which are useful for the segregation from normal HSCs, oncoproteins, and epigenetic participants[83].
-However, the supportive role of the BMM is undeniable fact and affect all pathways related to cells protection.
+In targeting AML LSCs, we have a vast variety of options considering cell cycle, surface markers that are useful for the segregation from normal HSCs, oncoproteins, and epigenetic participants[83].
+However, the supportive role of the BMM is an undeniable fact and affects all pathways related to cell protection.
 Therefore, combination therapy with specific targets in the BMM is a promising approach to overcome resistance and to eradicate LSCs more effectively[10,84].

-It was reported that blocking of CXCR4 by plerixafor suppress CXCL12-CXCR4 axis and increase the release of AML LSCs from the bone marrow to the blood[85].
-AMD3465, another CXCR4 antagonist in combination with G-CSF and bortezomib, a proteasome inhibitor, prevents AML LSC migration toward the BMM and consequently make them more accessible to chemotherapy agents[86,87].
-Meanwhile, in the leukemic BMM, HIF1-α and VEGF modulate expression of CXCR4 and CXCL12 and targeting of these two in combination with CXCR4 antagonists significantly reduces homing of myeloid leukemia cells and reflects inducing mobilization of these cells to the blood might suppress leukemia development[88].
+It was reported that blocking CXCR4 by plerixafor suppresses CXCL12-CXCR4 axis and increases the release of AML LSCs from the bone marrow to the blood[85].
+AMD3465, another CXCR4 antagonist, in combination with G-CSF and bortezomib, a proteasome inhibitor, prevents AML LSC migration toward the BMM and consequently makes them more accessible to chemotherapy agents[86,87].
+Meanwhile, in the leukemic BMM, HIF1-α and vascular endothelial growth factor modulate expression of CXCR4 and CXCL12, and targeting of these two in combination with CXCR4 antagonists significantly reduces homing of myeloid leukemia cells and reflects inducing mobilization of these cells to the blood might suppress leukemia development[88].